chihaoy/product-quantizer/README.md

 clearer steps:

+Need to download matlab so that we can convert fvecs and ivecs file to txt file(used for comparison between generated results and grounded truth results)

+Unpack the siftsmall dataset:

+$ cd data; tar zxvf siftsmall.tar.gz

+This is all done in
 ./pq -vc siftsmall_learn.fvecs -k 1024 -d 2.2.txt

 ./pq -tc pq-tc.conf -s siftsmall_learn.fvecs -k 256 -m 8 -o ivfpq -d 2.4.pq